edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Referenced_Logistics_Package.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01006790
+rdfs:comment | A referenced self-contained wrapping or container within which goods can be contained for logistics purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Logistics_Package.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003689
-Comments: <br/>A self-contained wrapping or container within which goods can be contained for logistics purposes, such as a box or a barrel which can be filled, partially filled or empty.<br/>A referenced self-contained wrapping or container within which goods can be contained for logistics purposes.<br/>
+rdfs:comment | A self-contained wrapping or container within which goods can be contained for logistics purposes, such as a box or a barrel which can be filled, partially filled or empty. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: